Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Overview of the dataset

 Effective reservoir operation is critical for achieving multiple water management objectives, while also representing a major human intervention in hydrologic processes.
-However, due to sparse or inconsistent observations of daily inflow, release, and storage, most existing models either simplify or omit reservoir behavior.
+Yet for most reservoirs, the lack of complete daily operation records and accurate operation rules constrains their representation in large-scale hydrological models.
 To address this gap, we present GDROM v2, a nationwide dataset covering daily operation data and derived operation rules for 2,017 reservoirs across the Contiguous United States (CONUS), building upon the original GDROM (Li et al., 2023) of 452 reservoirs.
-GDROM v2 also integrates historical reservoir operation records from ResOpsUS (Steyaert et al., 2022), USACE (2021), etc. along with two methods, detailed introduced in Zheng et al. (2025):
+GDROM v2 provides (1) daily time series of inflow, release, and storage variables integrating historical reservoir operation records from GDROM (Li et al., 2023), ResOpsUS (Steyaert et al., 2022), USACE (2025) and reconstructed through a data-fusion framework that combines USGS streamflow observations (Hodson et al., 2023), SARAH-CONUS remote sensing reservoir surface (Yadav et al., 2025) and GRDL reservoir bathymetry (Hao et al., 2023); (2) reservoir operation rules derived from GDROM (Chen et al., 2022) and transfer learning (Zheng et al., 2025).
+GDROM v2 offers the largest open collection of reservoir operation time series and rules across the CONUS, providing a robust empirical basis and scalable framework for hydrological modeling and water management studies.

-- Modules: Simulate daily release based on daily inflow and storage.
+• Modules: Simulate daily release based on daily inflow and storage.
 For Res-R, modules are trained by HMDT, as introduced by Zhao and Cai (2020).
-For Res-L, the functional form of each module follows predefined Six-Type release structures, including constant release, inflow- or storage-driven patterns, and joint combinations, as introduced in Li et al. (2024).
-For Res-M and Res-N, the modules are directly copied from the most analogous Res-R reservoirs.
+For Res-L, the functional form of each module follows predefined Five-Type release structures, including constant release, inflow- or storage-driven patterns, as introduced in Li et al. (2024).
+For Res-M, the modules are directly copied from the most analogous Res-R reservoirs.

-- Module Conditions: Define the conditions under which a specific module to be used, based on daily inflow, initial storage, day of year (DOY), and Palmer Drought Severity Index (PDSI).
+• Module Conditions: Define the conditions under which a specific module to be used, based on daily inflow, initial storage, day of year (DOY), and Palmer Drought Severity Index (PDSI; NOAA, 2025).
 The mapping from state variables to module index is captured by CART, as detailed in Chen et al. (2022).
-For reservoirs with a single module, this module condition file is not required.
+For reservoirs with a single module, this module condition file is not required and provided.

 Description of the dataset